MI-OSiRIS/mi-osiris.github.io/documentation/s3fuse.md

 More detailed instructions for using s3fs-fuse are available on the Github page:
 <a href="https://github.com/s3fs-fuse/s3fs-fuse">https://github.com/s3fs-fuse/s3fs-fuse</a>

+For a graphical interface to S3 storage you can use <a href="/documentation/cyberduck.html">Cyberduck</a>.
+You can use Cyberduck to create/list/delete buckets, transfer data, and work with bucket ACLs.

-The Amazon AWS CLI tools can be useful for various S3 operations such as making or listing buckets. s3fuse and the AWS util can use the same password credential file.
+The Amazon AWS CLI tools can be used for bucket operations and to transfer data.
+S3fuse and the AWS util can use the same password credential file.
 You must use the proper parameters to point the tool at OSiRIS S3 instead of Amazon:
 <a href="https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html">AWS CLI installation</a>

 The CLI tool 's3cmd' can also be used to manage buckets, etc:  <a href="/documentation/s3cmd">OSiRIS Documentation on s3cmd</a>